-For many of the insurance companies the process works like this.
-You receive a call from dispatch, they provide you with the necessary details (hopefully) surrounding the call, including the customer’s coverage limits, and a purchase order number.
-From there you perform the work, and submit your invoice through their online portal.
+For many insurance companies, the process works like this.
+You receive a call from dispatch, and they provide you with the necessary details (hopefully) surrounding the call, including the customer’s coverage limits and a purchase order number.
+From there, you perform the work and submit your invoice through their online portal.

-If you sign a contract with the insurance companies you are agreeing to the terms and conditions on that contract, be sure to read and understand every line, and then use the portal to dispute any discrepancies.
+If you sign a contract with the insurance companies, you are agreeing to the terms and conditions of that contract, be sure to read and understand every line, and then use the portal to dispute any discrepancies.

 #3: The information provided when a call is dispatched is not always accurate.